Categorical composable cryptography: Applications

-\end{proof} \begin{corollary} Given a compact closed $\C$ modeling computation in which wires model communication channels, (composable) bit commitment and oblivious transfer are impossible in that model without setup, even asymptotically in terms of distinguisher advantage. \end{corollary} \begin{proof} If $r$ represents bit commitment from Alice to Bob, it does not satisfy the equation required by Theorem~\ref{thm:bipartite} for any $f$, and the two sides of~\eqref{eq:splittable} can be distinguished efficiently with at least probability $1/2$.
+\end{proof} \begin{corollary} Given a compact closed $\CC$ modeling computation in which wires model communication channels, (composable) bit commitment and oblivious transfer are impossible in that model without setup, even asymptotically in terms of distinguisher advantage. \end{corollary} \begin{proof} If $r$ represents bit commitment from Alice to Bob, it does not satisfy the equation required by Theorem~\ref{thm:bipartite} for any $g$, and the two sides of~\eqref{eq:splittable} can be distinguished efficiently with at least probability $1/2$.
 Indeed, take any $f$ and let us compare the two sides of~\eqref{eq:splittable}: if the distinguisher commits to a random bit $b$, then Bob gets a notification of this on the left hand-side, so that $f$ has to commit to a bit on the right side of~\eqref{eq:splittable} to avoid being distinguished from the left side.
 But this bit coincides with $b$ with probability at most $1/2$, so that the difference becomes apparent at the reveal stage.
 The case of OT is similar. \end{proof} We now discuss a similar result in the tripartite case, which rules out building a broadcasting channel from pairwise channels securely against any single party cheating.
 In~\cite{MMP+18} comparable pictures are used to illustrate the official, symbolically rather involved, proof, whereas in our framework the pictures are the proof.
 Another key difference is that~\cite{MMP+18} rules out broadcasting directly, whereas we show that any tripartite functionality realizable from pairwise channels satisfies some equations, and then use these equations to rule out broadcasting.

-Formally, we are working with the resource theory given by $\C^3\xrightarrow{\otimes}\C\xrightarrow{\hom(I,-)}$ where $\C$ is an SMC, and reason about protocols that are secure against three kinds of attacks: one for each party behaving dishonestly while the rest obey the protocol.
-Note that we do not need to assume compact closure for this result, and the result goes through for any state on $A\otimes A$ shared between each pair of parties: we will denote such a state by $\tinycup$ by convention.
+Formally, we are working with the resource theory given by $\CC^3\xrightarrow{\otimes}\CC\xrightarrow{\hom(I,-)}\Set$ where $\CC$ is an SMC, and reason about protocols that are secure against three kinds of attacks: one for each party behaving dishonestly while the rest obey the protocol.
+Note that we do not need to assume compact closure for this result, and the result goes through for any state on $A\otimes A$ shared between each pair of parties: we will denote such a state by $\tinycup$ by convention. \begin{theorem} If a tripartite functionality $r$ can be realized from each pair of parties sharing a state $\tinycup$, securely against any single party, then there are simulators $s_A,s_B,s_C$ such that